 “Spring is ideal for going over your garden and cutting down any plant debris to make way for living plants that will return, as well as new plants and flowers you plan to add.
 Remember that some we think of for fall, like mums, are hearty enough to return – if you leave a stem rooted in place,” Ron said.

-Flower and Plant Trends for Spring 2018
+Eight Flower and Gardening Ideas for Spring

 1. Marigolds – to keep pests away.